 Try a bite-sized derby pie for the Kentucky Derby!
 These mini treats have pecan pie filling with bourbon and semisweet chocolate chips.
 Yum!

-Thee next few days are back-to-back holidays.
+The next few days are back-to-back holidays.
 We have Cinco de Mayo on Thursday, the Kentucky Derby on Friday and Saturday, then Mother’s Day on Sunday!

 Yesterday I shared my recipe for no bake margarita cheesecake bites and today I’m sharing a recipe for these mini derby pies.

 Is anyone wondering what a derby pie is?
 I can explain.
-A derby pie is a chocolate and walnut tart in a pie shell and it was created by George Kern in Kentucky around 1950.
+A derby pie is a chocolate and nut tart in a pie shell and it was created by George Kern in Kentucky around 1950.

-So naturally this dessert was adopted by Kentucky Derby fans and quickly became their go-to treats during the horse race.
+The majority of derby pie recipes call for pecans and semisweet chocolate.
+It is also common to add a bit of bourbon to the mix for an extra kick.
+Naturally this dessert was adopted by Kentucky Derby fans and quickly became their go-to treats during the horse race.

 Whether you watch the Kentucky Derby every year or you are attending your first derby-themed party with friends, I promise you these mini derby pies will be a hit.

 Tools you need to make mini derby pies…

 - 2 packages refrigerated pie crusts (4 pie crusts)